-Inlays and onlays are for situations that require more than a dental filling, but not a full dental crown.
-They’re used to treat damage or decay on larger areas of the tooth’s surface.
-Onlays are used to take care of large stretches on the tooth’s surface, while inlays are used in between the cusps of the tooth.
+Inlays and onlays are for situations that require more than a dental filling but not a full dental crown.
+They treat damage or decay on larger areas of the tooth’s surface.
+Onlays are used to take care of large stretches on the tooth’s surface, while inlays are used between the tooth’s cusps.

 Gum disease is one of the most common dental issues in adults today.
 What starts as mild inflammation of the gum tissue becomes an infection that creates pockets in the gums and can even lead to tooth loss.
 We treat mild forms of the disease with techniques like scaling and root planing.
 For severe cases, we typically recommend grafting or other surgical procedures.

 Temporomandibular joint disorders impact the jaw joint and its function.
 You may notice symptoms like jaw pain, headaches, cracking and popping, and being unable to have full use of your jaw.
 We help determine the base cause of your specific TMJ case and create a treatment plan to get it taken care of.